 - has a strong interest in the professionalisation of language teaching, underpinned by quality assurance mechanisms, continuing professional development, research and the sharing of good practice.

-- employs a combination of full-time, pro rata and hourly paid staff.
+- employs a combination of full-time and part-time staff.

 - has open learning facilities - with multi-media self-access and teaching facilities for English Language in Oddfellows Hall, and a central open learning suite for all languages in Samuel Alexander Building.